The SEO face off – Semrush Vs Ahrefs, how do these two amazing SEO tools compare? Which is better? Who is SEO tools champion? And why should you care?

 Click >>> here to be taken to the Killer Attributes section.

 The outcome is our biggest SEO tools review, ever.
 This Semrush vs Ahrefs comparison has taken a monumental effort from the team to pull off.
 In the end, our labor of love was worth it, because the article makes compelling reading.
 Even if we say so ourselves 🙂

 First, one or two things about the geeks and nerds behind the tools…

-SEMrush is an established and exceedingly efficient toolkit for digital marketing used by more than 4,500,000 specialists from around the world.
+Semrush is an established and exceedingly efficient toolkit for digital marketing used by more than 6,000,000 specialists from around the world.
 The suite comprises over 40 tools to aid web developers, content marketers and creators, SMM and PPC specialists, PR and Brand managers.

-In relation to SEO, SEMrush has won a few accolades.
+In relation to SEO, Semrush has won 14 international awards as best SEO software suite.
 These awards include the Best SEO Software Suite of 2019 in the European Search Awards, and in the United States Search Awards.
-SEMrush offers SEO specialists an assortment of reliable auxiliary and essential tools.
+Semrush offers SEO specialists an assortment of reliable auxiliary and essential tools.

 And in the Blue Corner, Ahrefs

 Based in Singapore, Ahrefs is a multinational team.
 It began its backlinks index in 2010, eventually becoming the source of data for Ahrefs’ first version of Site Explorer.
 When launched, Site Explorer disrupted the stagnant field of backlink analysis.
 It kick-started a new round of competition among SEO tool providers.